PROF. RUGGERO MARIA SANTILLI

 7) The discovery of the novel intermediate controlled nuclear fusion and its experimental verification; that has recently seen large industrial investments;

 All nominations were initially very confidential until recently.
-Due to known political shadows at the Nobel Foundation for granting Nobel prizes in physics to fully deserving recipients, yet on grounds of quark, neutrino and other hypothetical conjectures far from being truly verified on serious scientific grounds, with consequential predictable risk of scientific obscurantism, more recent nominations of Prof. Santilli have been intentionally made public, and available as free downloads from the web, so as to provide grounds for appraisals of the condition of contemporary physics by future historians.
+Due to known podiscoverieslitical shadows at the Nobel Foundation for granting Nobel prizes in physics to fully deserving recipients, yet on grounds of quark, neutrino and other hypothetical conjectures far from being truly verified on serious scientific grounds, with consequential predictable risk of scientific obscurantism, more recent nominations of Prof. Santilli have been intentionally made public, and available as free downloads from the web, so as to provide grounds for appraisals of the condition of contemporary physics by future historians.

 Prof. Santilli has additionally received various nominations for the Nobel Prize in Chemistry beginning to our knowledge, in 1990, because of the following discoveries (see the section on Scientific Discoveries for details):